CreatorDev/openwrt-old/README.md

 Once the build is completed, you will find the resulting output i.e. images, dtbs and rootfs at "bin/pistachio".

-Example output for V1.0.0:
+Example output for V0.9.2:

-- openwrt-1.0.0-pistachio-pistachio_marduk_ca8210-uImage
+- openwrt-0.9.2-pistachio-pistachio_marduk_ca8210-uImage
-- openwrt-1.0.0-pistachio-pistachio_marduk_ca8210-uImage-initramfs
+- openwrt-0.9.2-pistachio-pistachio_marduk_ca8210-uImage-initramfs
-- openwrt-1.0.0-pistachio-marduk-marduk_ca8210-rootfs.tar.gz
+- openwrt-0.9.2-pistachio-marduk-marduk_ca8210-rootfs.tar.gz
 - pistachio_marduk_ca8210.dtb

-By default the version number is blank if you do not use the creator-platform-default.config for loading the configuration.
+By default the version number is blank if you do not use the creator-platform-cascoda-default.config for loading the configuration.

 ## Customising your OpenWrt
 You can configure OpenWrt from scratch but it's best to start from a base profile